officialarijit/Fed-ReMECS-mqtt/README.md

   - Step 6: Enter the number of `clients` you want.
   - Step 7: Enjoy the visuals :wink:.

+## NOTE*: Please feel free to use the code by giving proper citation and star to this repository.

 # Cite this work:
     @article{NANDI2022,
     title = {A federated learning method for real-time emotion state classification from multi-modal streaming},